-a.
-The NASA Medical Standards for Crewmembers includes initial selection criteria approved by the Chair, Medical Policy Board (MPB).
-The initial medical screening, testing, and certification required for astronaut selection shall be conducted by the JSC Flight Medicine Clinic (FMC) and Aerospace Medical Board (AMB), as outlined in the NASA Crewmember Medical Standards, Volume I and JSC 27384, Procedure Manual for the NASA Psychological Services Group.
+- a.
+The initial medical screening, testing, and certification required for astronaut selection shall be conducted as outlined in the NASA Crewmember Medical Standards, Volume I, and JSC-27384, Behavioral Health and Performance Program Plan Definition and Implementation Guide. - b.

-b.
 Medical standards and procedures for this process shall be maintained and updated on a periodic basis through formal review involving the JSC AMB and NASA MPB.

 Selection and waiver criteria differ for the different types of missions (long duration versus short).